Connecticut 1031 Exchange Real Estate Rules

 Estate Planning Strategy

-Combine 1031 exchanges with estate planning to leverage step-up in basis benefits.
+Combine 1031 exchanges with estate planning to leverage the step-up in basis.

 Holding Period and Investment Intent